Leximiller128/lexi-portfolio-w2/README.md

 ## Usage

-For job recruiting purposes to display work I've created during the bootcamp.
+For job recruiting purposes to display work I've created during the bootcamp and personal contact information.

 ## Installation